RallyTechServices/team-assessment-apps/team-health/README.md

 #### Removed Scope
 This is the sum of points (or count) removed each day over the course of the iteration.
 Note that the net scope change for the iteration should be represented by subtracting Removed Scope from Added Scope.
 This is calculated using Iteration Cumulative Flow Data.

+#### Net Churn
+Net Churn is the absolute value of the Added Scope - Removed Scope / Actual Planned at Iteration Start

+#### Planned Load
+Planned Load is the Actual Planned at Sprint Start / Iteration Planned Velocity

 ## App Settings

 ##### Project Domain Field